-We bang on a lot about value when it comes to betting.
+We bang on a lot about value when it comes to profitable punting.

-The only way any punter is successful in the long term is by backing horses that are under-valued by the market, and avoiding or opposing those which are over-valued.
+The only path to profitable punting in the long term is by backing horses (or teams, or whatever you’re betting on) that are under-valued by the market, and avoiding or opposing those which are over-valued.

-Ultimately, this simply means backing those horses whose chances of winning are better than their odds indicate.
+Ultimately, this simply means backing those horses or teams whose chances of winning are better than their odds indicate.

-Many of the questions we get in the Champion Bets office boil down to this very issue, so let’s try to break it down using our all-time favourite method: the simple example.
+Many of the questions we get in the Champion Bets office boil down to this very issue, so let’s try to break it down using simple examples.